 Since I'm well-informed about the intricacies of how natural deodorant is made, I told her that the brands she had tried all contain baking soda.
 Many people have skin reactions caused by this kitchen staple.
 Turns out that the skin is a little acidic and baking soda is alkaline.
 So if you have sensitive skin, alkaline products can be irritating.

 Why is baking soda a common ingredient in natural deodorant?
-It's because baking soda is good at absorbing moisture, and it can also neutralize odor as it inhibits bacteria.
-Arrowroot powder is also a natural food ingredient that absorbs sweat but without the irritation of baking soda.
-Lume Deodorant uses arrowroot powder to absorb sweat.
+It's because baking soda absorbs moisture, and it can also neutralize odor as it inhibits bacteria.

 Another friend of mine is also into the whole natural and organic lifestyle but has trouble finding a natural deodorant because many of them contain coconut oil.
 She's allergic to the ingredient.
 I recommended Lume Deodorant because it's free of coconut oil.
 Oh, and it works!

 In addition to deodorant, I've tried numerous natural skincare products over the years.
 Sunscreen is a good example.
 Many natural SPFs contain zinc oxide, which makes them hard to rub in, leaving my skin feeling tacky and streaky.
 I use it because natural sunscreen is highly effective at blocking out the sun's rays, and it's safer for my skin and body.